pataruco/ga-lessons/intro/intro.md

 # Environment

-- What do you like to happen during this course?
+- What do you like to happen?
 - How you make this happen?
 - What do you need from the instructional team?
 - What blockers and/or enabler do you/we have?